Opus 4.5: Seeing Your UI the Way Users Do

 Seeing the Whole Screen: Exhaustive UI Analysis

 Many real-world tickets start with a pasted screenshot and a one-line description.
 The first task is always the same: figure out what is actually on the screen.
-Opus 4.5 makes that explicit with prompts like:
+Opus 4.5 makes that explicit with prompts like: “Analyze this screenshot and identify all visible UI elements, text, and layout structure.”

 Zooming In: Reading Small Text and Icons

 Real UIs are dense.
 Tooltip text, small badges, and icon-only buttons often carry the meaning that matters.
-Opus 4.5 is tuned for that reality with prompts such as:
+Opus 4.5 is tuned for that reality with prompts such as: “Zoom into small areas of the image and extract any readable text or icons.”

 For teams doing QA or compliance reviews, this matters.
 You can use a single screenshot to validate that required labels, legal copy, or status markers are present, without hand-zooming and transcribing.
-It also helps support engineers avoid missing the one small badge that explains a user’s issue.

 Finding UX Problems: Inconsistencies and Errors

 Once a screen is legible, the next question is quality.
-Are we showing something broken, confusing, or inconsistent with our own patterns?
-Opus 4.5 supports this review step with prompts like:
+Opus 4.5 supports this review step with prompts like: “Point out inconsistencies, errors, or UX issues in this interface.”

 Reconstructing UIs into Structured Text

 Most downstream automation still runs on text.
-Even when the starting point is an image, you often need a clean representation that can be stored, versioned, or transformed.
-Opus 4.5 leans into this with prompts such as:
+Opus 4.5 leans into this with prompts such as: “Reconstruct the UI into a clean, text-based representation.”

 This leads the model to output a structured description, for example: